aws-samples/sagemaker-offline-reinforcement-learning-ray-cql/README.md

 ```

 ## Detailed Walkthrough
-This project first generates data mock historic data by running a simulation on a lambda function.
+This project first generates mock historic data by running a simulation in a lambda function.
 The simulated environment is cart-pole, but with force control instead of the usual binary velocity control.
 This environment was chosen because: 1/ The observations and actions are continuous values, 2/ A gif can communicate the performance of an actor on the system, 3/ The system has an unstable equlibrium point.
-Code for the simulated environment is stored in a lambda layer, who's source code is stored in `functions/simulation_layer/`.
-When the lambda function `RunPhysicsSimulationFunction` is called, every x time steps the timestep data is put into a Kinesis Firehose which stores it in S3.
-The template contains a glue table `GlueMeasurementsTable` which allows the data to be queried using Athena.
+Code for the simulated environment is stored in a lambda layer (source code at `functions/simulation_layer/`).
+When the lambda function `RunPhysicsSimulationFunction` is called, every x time steps the time step data is put into a Kinesis Firehose which stores it in S3.
+The template contains a glue table `GlueMeasurementsTable` which lets Amazon Athena query the data.
 To generate data for the offline rl workflow, call the lambda function a number of times.
 The script `./assets/generate_mock_data.sh` automates the process of calling the simulation lambda funciton 2000 times.
 After calling the `generate_mock_data.sh` file, wait 1 minute, and then you can query the simulation timestep data using Athena.

 Companies with data lakes may already have a Glue table with measurement data.
 If a company has historic process data outside of a data lake, check out [AWS Lake Formation](https://aws.amazon.com/lake-formation/) to move data into a data lake.